19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) fails to comply with the requisition of an inspector or any such officer in pursuance of this section or to produce any record, certificate, notice or document which he is required by or in pursuance of this section to produce;

-(c) wilfully withholds any information as to who are the employees of any employer or as to who is the employer of any employee; or
+(c) wilfully withholds any information as to who are the employees of any employer, or as to the employment or employer of any employee, which that person is required by this section to furnish to an inspector or such officer; or

+[Act 24 of 2013 wef 01/01/2014]

 (d) conceals or prevents or attempts to conceal or prevent a person from appearing before or being examined by an inspector or such officer,